zodiac-signs-in-japanese

 Negative attributes: manipulative, short-sighted

-The zodiac Monkey is also said to be very clever and erratic.
-They are one of the most likely of the 12 zodiac animals to get out of a pinch as needed.
-However, the Monkey can be arrogant, and doesn’t always consider the consequences of their actions.
+The zodiac Monkey is one of the most likely of the 12 zodiac animals to get out of a pinch as needed.
+However, the Monkey can also be arrogant and erratic, and doesn’t always consider the consequences of their actions.
+A Monkey is particularly compatible with other clever members of the zodiac, including the Rat and the Snake.

-10. Rooster: 酉 (とり)
+10. Rooster: (とり)

-Animal kanji: 鶏 (にわとり)
+Animal kanji: (とり)

 Positive attributes: diligent, devoted, independent